MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - Windows Server 2012

-- Windows Server 2008 R2

-- Windows Server 2008

-Now, the domain functional level of any domain you deploy Skype for Business Server 2019 into, and the forest functional level of any forest you deploy Skype for Business Server 2015 into, have to be one of the following:
+Now, the domain functional level of any domain you deploy Skype for Business Server 2019 into, and the forest functional level of any forest you deploy Skype for Business Server 2019 into, have to be one of the following:

 - Windows Server 2016